Sorunome/arduino-upload/README.md

 * Switch board directly in the status bar

 ## Installation
 `apm install arduino-upload`
 (Requires atom 1.10 or later)

 ## Troubleshooting
-Are you on windows and can't install because of the serialport package?
+* Are you on windows and can't install because of the serialport package?
 Try installing the [Visual C++ 2015 building tools](http://landinghub.visualstudio.com/visual-cpp-build-tools)!
+* The verify/build output do not appear?
+Make your your Arduino official IDE language is set as English from its preferences.

 ## Available commands
 * `arduino-upload:verify` - Verifies the sketches (checking for error output), deletes all sources, though